What is an independent contractor agreement?

 1. Establish the contractor relationship

-2. Define length of engagement
+2. Define length of engagement for independent contractor jobs

-Independent contractor agreements may be per-project with an agreed upon deadline and date until which the contract is valid, or they may be ongoing, until one or the other party terminates the agreement.
+Independent contractor agreements may be per-project with an agreed upon deadline and date until which the contract is valid, or they may be ongoing, until one party terminates the agreement.
 If you're working with independent contractors on a long-term basis, say for a period of six months or a year, be sure to indicate the end date in the contract.
 Also note on your calendar when it’s time to re-evaluate contracts with individual contractors whose contracts you plan to renew.

 3. Determine scope of work and deliverables